tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - Use HTML5 semantic and structural elements where practical
 2) Valid CSS - https://jigsaw.w3.org/css-validator/
     - Most CSS is in an external style sheet.
+3) Utilize at least 3 HTML semantic elements such as &lt;nav>, &lt;main>, &lt;footer>, etc
-3) Images are properly optimized (both dimensions and file size) for Web delivery
+4) Images are properly optimized (both dimensions and file size) for Web delivery
-4) An embedded font must be used
+5) An embedded font must be used
-5) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
+6) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com
     - http://materializecss.com